Student Health Insurance

 Young adults are more likely than any other age group to visit the emergency room.
 Health insurance can protect you from the expense of any uninsured hospital stay and the potential for bankruptcy or a financial crisis.

 What are the implications of the Affordable Care Act?

-The ACA will increase access to affordable healthcare for many, and will allow individuals who qualify to receive financial aid to help them buy their own insurance.
+The ACA increases access to affordable healthcare for many, and allows individuals who qualify to receive financial aid to help them buy their own insurance.
 Other changes are as follows:

 - Protection from rate increases